-The first daily public Last Post ceremony was held at Pukeahu National War Memorial Park on Anzac Day 2015 and will be conducted every evening until 11 November 2018.
-The ceremony begins at 5pm each night in front of the Tomb of the Unknown Warrior.
+The first daily public Last Post ceremony was held at Pukeahu National War Memorial Park on Anzac Day 2015 and was conducted every evening until 11 November 2018 in front of the Tomb of the Unknown Warrior.

-Prior to the 5pm ceremony on Sundays, we remember a fallen World War One soldier by reciting their story.
+Prior to the 5pm ceremony on Sundays, we remembered a fallen World War One soldier by reciting their story.
 These personal stories are now captured on the NZ History website.

-The New Zealand Defence Force, in partnership with the Ministry for Culture and Heritage, is marking the First World War centenary each evening with a Last Post ceremony at Pukeahu National War Memorial Park.
+The New Zealand Defence Force, in partnership with the Ministry for Culture and Heritage, marked the First World War centenary each evening with a Last Post ceremony at Pukeahu National War Memorial Park.

-Every day at 5pm, a Last Post ceremony is conducted on the forecourt of the National War Memorial in Wellington.
-The service, which lasts approximately 7 minutes, incorporates the lowering of the two New Zealand flags at the Memorial, the playing of the Last Post, the observation of one minute’s silence and the recitation of the Ode of Remembrance in both te reo Māori and English.
+Every day at 5pm, a Last Post ceremony was conducted on the forecourt of the National War Memorial in Wellington.
+The service incorporates the lowering of the two New Zealand flags at the Memorial, the playing of the Last Post, the observation of one minute’s silence and the recitation of the Ode of Remembrance in both te reo Māori and English.